Everest Base Camp Trek in October

 Local Permit

-You can obtain the local permit at Monjo, Khumbu region after paying the US $20.
+You can obtain the local permit at Monjo, Khumbu region after paying US $30.
 Or, you can obtain it at Tourism Board, Kathmandu.

 Sagarmatha National Park Entry Permit